Seal of Maryland: Reverse side

 The supporters are a plowman (dexter) and a fisherman (sinister), the former holding a spade and the latter a fish; the mantling of ermine (reverse Gules) is entire and surrounds the whole composition.
 The crest is a crown with two pennants, the dexter Or and the sinister Sable.

-The state motto, Fatti maschii, parole femine ([ˈfatti ˈmaski paˈrɔːle ˈfeːmine]), has its origin in the archaic Italian and translates as "Manly deeds, womanly words", or more generally, "Strong deeds, gentle words", which is the translation the government of Maryland cites officially.
+The state motto, Fatti maschii, parole femine ([ˈfatti ˈmaski paˈrɔːle ˈfeːmine]), has its origin in the archaic Italian.
+It literally translates as "Deeds are males, words are females", but Maryland's official translation has variously been "Deeds are manly, words are womanly" and "Manly deeds, womanly words."
+The current official translation, "Strong deeds, gentle words," was established during the 2017 legislative session.
 Maryland is the only state with a motto in Italian.
 The saying is the motto of the Calvert family (the Barons Baltimore), who first founded the Colony of Maryland.
-George Calvert, 1st Baron Baltimore (1579-1632), made it his family's motto in 1622 and it appears that the saying was well known in 17th-century England.
+George Calvert, 1st Baron Baltimore (1579–1632), made it his family's motto in 1622 and it appears that the saying was well known in 17th-century England.

 The Latin text encircling the seal, Scuto bonæ voluntatis tuæ coronasti nos, is from verse 12 of Psalm 5 from the Vulgate; it translates to "With favor Wilt Thou Compass Us as with a Shield" The founding date of 1632 completes the circle.

 Though the reverse side has been the only part of the seal to be cut and is the part that is primarily used on official government documents, the obverse side can be found displayed around the state, especially on state government buildings, including the Maryland State House in Annapolis.